 Sarah received a BA (Psychology) from the University of Victoria, an MA (Women’s Studies) from Simon Fraser University.
 Her thesis work focused on the strategic enrollment management of women in engineering.

-Dave Robert Taylor is Associate Vice President, Public Affairs, and serves as a member of the College’s Senior Management Team.
-In this position, Dave is an advisor to the President, providing strategic leadership in community, media, and governmental relations, as well as local, national and international marketing, internal and external communications and student recruitment.
+Dave Robert Taylor is Vice President, Public Affairs, and serves as a member of the College’s Senior Management Team.
+In this position, Dave oversees College-wide marketing, communications, student recruitment, community relations, and the Foundation and Alumni Relations.
+Dave serves as an advisor to the President, providing executive leadership in strategic planning, community, media, and governmental issues.

 Dave holds an HBA in Philosophy and a Post-Graduate Diploma in Professional Writing from the University of Victoria.

 Keith Ellis is the Associate Vice President, Institutional Effectiveness, and serves as a member of the College’s Senior Management Team.
 In this role, he provides leadership to Institutional Research and provides relevant data and analysis to all levels of management, promoting effective, evidenced-based decision making.